Rhoban/onshape-to-robot-examples/README.md

 ![make a copy](.imgs/make-copy.png)

-Then, change the `documentId` in `config.json` of the robot to match the new document created where you own the robot design.
+Then, update the `url` parameter in `config.json` of the robot to match the new document created where you own the robot design.

 ### Why the colors are looking weird in pyBullet ?